avasqueze/lambda-kappa-architecture/README.md

 through the pipe, as soon as possible go with kappa.
 If you need precise results go with lambda and take time to time the batch-layer results.

+### Further Tasks

+There is a ground for more study here.
+Following points are open:

+- "Perfect" synchronization between batch-layer and speed-layer for lamdba (airflow?).
+- More complex calculations, for example: regression (combining coefficients for batch-layer and speed-layer or kappa to correct the coefficient with every message a bit).
+- More RAM vs more Nodes, what happens with the results?
+- Message flow increase, decrease, what happens?
+When will it stack and why?